 Jobs was given control of Apple’s new SuperMicro division in 1984, which combined the Macintosh and Lisa teams.
 His top priority was to create the Macintosh’s successor, a 3M machine dubbed BigMac.
 Rich Page was heavily involved in the project as well, and it was decided that BigMac would be as compatible as possible with the original Macintosh.

-BigMac included a new type of computer bus known as FDB, which allowed up to six peripherals.
-This later became the Apple Desktop Bus (ADB), which was introduced with the Apple IIGS in 1986.
+BigMac included a new type of peripheral bus known as FDB, which allowed up to six peripherals.
+This later became the Apple Desktop Bus (ADB).
+It was introduced with the Apple IIGS in 1986.

 Macs with Unix

 BigMac was expected to cost as much as a typical personal computer, even though it was actually a powerful workstation for its time.

 It would use the Unix operating system, and Jobs had hoped to port Macintosh software to a Unix base so developers could take full advantage of the multitasking and communications features of Unix in combination with the user-friendly interface of the Mac.
 Apple acquired an expensive Unix license from Unisoft through Jobs’ request, but very little progress was being made.*

 Six prototypes were produced, but they all suffered from several defects.
 AppleShare never worked, MacBugs was incomplete, only one of the two serial ports was functional, and the sound was never completed.